 Of important note, Ida is also a town of artists.
 Ida has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ida’s character.

-The percentage of adults in Ida who are college-educated is close to the national average for all communities of 21.84%: 18.72% of the adults in Ida have a bachelor's degree or advanced degree.
+The education level of Ida citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.72% of adults 25 and older in Ida have a college degree.

 The per capita income in Ida in 2022 was $36,676, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $146,704 for a family of four.